-BMW partnered with Gloster to modernise the legacy IT infrastructure underpinning its global production logistics.
-Over a multi-year collaboration, Gloster designed a cloud-native, microservice-based architecture that acts as a scalable gateway between established on-premises systems and modern cloud platforms.
+BMW partnered with Gloster to transform its earlier static, on-premises IT infrastructure into a dynamic, cloud-based system that now underpins its global production logistics.
+Over a multi-year transformation journey, Gloster designed a cloud-native, microservice-based architecture to act as a scalable gateway between established on-premises systems and modern cloud platforms.

 BMW, founded in 1913 and globally recognized for innovation in automotive engineering, leads the industry in premium electric mobility and production efficiency.
 With factories spanning Europe, Asia, and North America, BMW depends on real-time digital systems to orchestrate highly synchronized manufacturing and supply chain processes.